 Climbing the kilometre high overhanging precipice of El Capitan, a giant granite rock face in Yosemite National Park, USA, was a huge mental challenge, overcoming my doubts about climbing and dread of heights, getting back on the ropes and working through the fear.
 4000 pull ups felt easy in comparison to the mental obstacles.
 However, it was perfect preparation for what was to come next... making it to the London 2012 Paralympics in the sport of handcycling, as part of the British Cycling Team.

 In my first race, the time trial (the race of truth) I gave it everything I had, completing the 16-kilometer course in 33:16.09, earning me a Silver medal behind Muffy Davis of the USA.

 In my next event, the road race, I worked with fellow British team-mate Rachel Morris to stay with the main group for six laps of Brands Hatch, the competition dropping off with each lap.
 On the final lap, 40 seconds behind the American team who took Gold and Silver, we made one of the most controversial wins of the games, and instead of sprinting for they line, we crossed holding hands.

 "We've worked so hard together over the last few years we couldn't bear the thought of pipping each other to the line.
-It wasn't that one of us was stronger than the other, so we just thought 'let's do it, let's grab our hands at 50m and go'."
+It wasn't that one of us was stronger than the other, so we just thought 'let's do it, let's grab our hands at 50m and go and share the bronze'."

 Her story is not just one of the triumph of the human spirit, but of the ‘spiritual’.
 It’s ‘spirit’ that makes us what we are, ‘spirit’ that calls out to us in wilderness places" Sir Ranulph Fiennes